hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250921950v1-customizing-visual-emotion-evaluation-for-mllms-an-open-vocabulary-m.md

 ---
 layout: default
-title: Customizing Visual Emotion Evaluation for MLLMs: An Open-vocabulary, Multifaceted, and Scalable Approach
+title: "Customizing Visual Emotion Evaluation for MLLMs: An Open-vocabulary, Multifaceted, and Scalable Approach"
 ---

 # Customizing Visual Emotion Evaluation for MLLMs: An Open-vocabulary, Multifaceted, and Scalable Approach